GaryMcD/Learning-Rust-A-Lesson-in-Humility/01 - The Beginning/README.md

 Today I learn [Rust](https://github.com/rust-lang/rust).
 Well - not everything there is to learn about Rust.
-Better said would be: "Today I *begin* learning Rust."
+Better said would be: "Today I *begin* learning `Rust`."
 Where will this journey take me?

 Likely to the edge of madness!
-Or potentially it will take me back to working primarily in C# where the guardrails are nice and padded.
+Or potentially it will take me back to working primarily in `C#` where the guardrails are nice and padded.

 ***